TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 (or)

 Alternatively you may use "AND" and "OR" instead of "&&" and "\|\|".
-The AND operator has always higher precedence over OR.
+The AND operator always takes higher precedence over OR.
 If no operator has been specified, it will default to OR.